Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 Why I can’t see the option of shopping on Instagram?

-If you do not see this option, you are probably in a country where it is still not rolled out or your account is not approved for shopping on Instagram.
-To be eligible to get approved, please check the official requirements by Instagram:
+If you do not see this option, you are probably in a country where it is still not rolled out, or your account is not approved for shopping on Instagram.
+To be eligible to get approved, please check the official requirements on Instagram:

 • Your business must sell physical goods that comply with our merchant agreement and commerce policies